mikhalexandr/mikhalexandr/README.md

 ## Hi there 👋

-### I'm Alexandr, a self-motivated tech enthusiast and Golang/Python developer.
+### I'm Alexandr, a self-motivated tech enthusiast and Golang/Python developer

 ### 👤 About Me
 - 💻 Junior programming engineer in [@neiasit](https://github.com/neiasit)